-Systematic differences between regimes exist in terms of baroclinic coupling (Figure 6 a-d).
-The strongest low-level warm anomalies occur for AR and GL, located underneath the negative PV anomaly of the regime pattern (Figure 6 a,d)2.
+Systematic differences between regimes exist in terms of baroclinic coupling (Fig. 6a-d).
+The strongest low-level warm anomalies occur for AR and GL, located underneath the negative PV anomaly of the regime pattern (Fig. 6a and $d)^2$.
 A dipole of relatively large positive and negative baroclinic tendencies straddles the upper-level negative anomaly.
 For GL, the low-level warm anomaly and the negative upper-level PV anomaly are approximately vertically stacked, whereas there is a small upstream shift of the warm anomaly relative to the upper-level anomaly for AR.
-For EuBL and ScBL, the warm anomalies are weaker but more prominently shifted with respect to the upper-level anomaly than for GL and AR (Figure 6 b,c).
+For EuBL and ScBL, the warm anomalies are weaker but more prominently shifted with respect to the upper-level anomaly than for GL and AR (Fig. 6b and c).
 Moderate cold anomalies are found upstream of the positive PV anomalies of both regime patterns.
 Overall, EuBL and ScBL thus exhibit a rather baroclinic structure compared to AR and GL.
-Associated baroclinic tendencies, however, are either relatively weak (ScBL) or are predominantly located equatorward of and, due to meridional tilt, out of phase with the regime pattern anomalies (EuBL).
+Associated baroclinic tendencies, however, are either relatively weak (ScBL) or predominantly located equatorward of the regime pattern anomalies and, due to meridional tilt, out of phase with these anomalies (EuBL).